adewoye-saheed-dML/depression-prediction-app/README.md

-readme_content = """# Student Depression Prediction Model
+## Student Depression Prediction Model

 This repository contains a project that predicts whether a student will likely experience depression based on various features.
 The model leverages data analysis and machine learning techniques to provide insights and help identify students who may need support.